fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 6

-&amp;gt; _"I'll never understand Paladins or Humanity Firsters.
+> _"I'll never understand Paladins or Humanity Firsters.
 They call us breakthrough freaks, but they attack not only us, but our families, and everyone even remotely connected with us.
 They think they have the right to kill us.
 Why?
 I have no answer.
 No matter how much we help people, they believe we should get away.
 It's sad that they think on us to people to be slaved or, worse, killed."_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 Jiminy and Cajun ran to Jiminy's home, and he saw there's already some rioters breaking through the house and setting it on fire.
 They were not protesters, but rioters, with lots of baseball bats, machetes and molotov cocktails.